jvde-github/AIS-catcher/README.md

 ```
 ![Screenshot from 2024-07-19 22-09-00](https://github.com/user-attachments/assets/35d03f59-b1bf-41c5-a537-abf75b5b6357)

-This has functionality to set the verbose mode, the type of output to screen but also switch on sharing with `aiscatcher.org`.
+This has functionality to set the verbose mode, the type of output to screen and switch on sharing with `aiscatcher.org`.
 An optional sharing key can be obtained from
 the website at [here](https://aiscatcher.org/addstation_ac) or you can leave it empty.
 If you have multiple dongles you can also select the specific device.

 After this basic configuration you can perform a test run with the option `test in foreground`.
 The program will start and hopefully messages will come in.
 If everything works as expected you can stop this process (CTRL-C).
 Back in the menu you can start and stop AIS-catcher running in the background via Start and Stop service in the menu.
 That is all.
+Use the option to view the status of the background process.

 This is fairly new and under development so any feedback is appreciated.